HScheiber/STAT545-hw-Scheiber-Hayden/hw08_Shiny_App/README.md

 - Number of matching search results is returned.

-- Three tabs: histogram of alcohol; searchable table of search results; and a log scale plot of alcohol % vs price, coloured by country.
+- Three tabs: histogram of alcohol %; searchable table of search results; and a log scale plot of alcohol % vs price, coloured by country.

 - Utilized ggplot theme features to make the plots look nicer.